LLNL/UnifyFS/docs/contribute-ways.rst

 Documentation
 =============

-As UnifyCR is continually improved and updated, it is easy for documentation to become out-of-date.
+As UnifyFS is continually improved and updated, it is easy for documentation to become out-of-date.
 Any contributions to the documentation, no matter how small, is always greatly appreciated.
 If you are not in a position to update the documentation yourself, please notify us via the `mailing list`_ of